 Reduced inflammation in our bodies and increased levels of vitamin C are just two of the reasons why this is thought to be the case.

-FIND OUT WHAT OTHERS ARE SAYING WITH OUR LIST OF VEGAN QUOTES!
+FIND OUT WHAT OTHERS ARE SAYING WITH OUR VEGAN QUOTES LIST!

 This is probably the one thing that springs to mind when non-vegans think about veganism, and it’s a big deal for most – if not all – people who choose to live their lives free from all animal products.
 Many would put it at the top of their reasons to go vegan.